If you have Chevrolet or GM vehicle and see a battery saver active message on the dashboard, there may be an issue with the charging system.

 A battery can be put in a charger to see if it holds a charge, or can be taken to an auto parts store which will charge and test it.

-If your vehicle will not start and has battery saver active displayed on the dashboard the is an issue with the battery or charging system.
+If your vehicle will not start and has battery saver active displayed on the dashboard there is an issue with the current sensor, charging system, or battery.

 Often there will be a clicking sound which is the starter trying to get power from the battery to turn the engine on.